AmeenAhmed/choco-script/README.md

 }
 ```

-- public items are accessed using the 'this' keyword and private items directly
+Public items are accessed using the 'this' keyword and private items directly

 ```js
 class Chicken {